Q: Why are so many VCs moving to Miami and Austin?

 - And third — investing over Zoom is now routine.
 This is the real new part.
 Before Covid, it was rare for all but angel checks to happen without a face-to-face meeting.
 This is the true disruption that has pushed VCs over the edge to finally … move.
 When before, taxes and even QOL alone weren’t quite enough to make the move.

 CA’s state income taxes and more importantly, its state capital gains taxes (taxes on investments) are the highest in the nation at 13.3%.
-Even New York doesn’t come close, with 8.95% capital gains taxes.
+Even New York doesn’t come close, with 8.95% capital gains taxes (although it has other City etc teaxs).
 This means every VC with a substantial portfolio is always at least thinking about taxes.

 And Florida (Miami) and Texas (Austin) state capital gains taxes are 0%.